tanem/mkclog/README.md

     -h, --help           output usage information
     -V, --version        output the version number
+    -a, --all            Generate entire history, including commits since the previous tag.
-    -t, --tag [tag]      add a tag entry for commits since the previous tag;
+    -t, --tag [tag]      Tag to use for commits since the previous tag.
-                         if unspecified, will only use previous tags -o, --output [file]  write the output to this file;
+    -o, --output [file]  Write the output to this file.
+                         If the file exists and the -a option is not used, the output will be prepended to the file.
+                         If the file exists and the -a option is used, the output will overwrite the file.
-                         if unspecified, will print to stdout
+                         If this option is unspecified, the output will print to stdout.
 ```

 ## Installation